Superkikim/casambi-bt-hass/README.md

 This is an enhanced version of the original Casambi Bluetooth integration with the following improvements:

 - **Fixed relay status** - Properly reports the status of relay units
-- **Switch event support** - Physical switch/button press events are fired as Home Assistant events for automations
+- **Switch event support** - Physical switch/button press, hold, and release events are fired as Home Assistant events for automations
 - **Based on modified casambi-bt library** - Uses an enhanced version of the underlying library for better device support

 ## Switch Event Support